-Dean Sluyter offers a skilled meditation guide in his new book, Natural Meditation
+Dean Sluyter offers a skilled meditation guide in Natural Meditation

 Dean Sluyter is in the grand tradition of authors who interpret traditional enlightenment teachings and apply them to modern Western life.
 In his latest book, Natural Meditation, he certainly accomplishes that task with a rare combination of insight, clarity, wit, and pragmatic common sense.